 This course introduces candidates to research activities, familiarises them with a special problem in computer science and provides independent study on an advanced topic under the guidance of a supervisor.
 The student is required to produce a written report on the project, to include the literature search on the topic, and to present this work at a departmental seminar.

-Course Description: Research Project: Big Data Analytics IV
+Course Description: Introduction to Data Visualisation and Exploration IV